toniogn/aptoide_scraper/README.md

 cd aptoide_scraper
 ```

----

 ## Type checking

-To check types on th application you shoul run:
+To type-check the web service´s code base you should run:
 ```powershell
 mypy core/
 mypy aptoide_scraper/
 ```
 All the lasting errors must be inherited from the web framework django and generated migrations.

----

 ## Usage